Our Team

 She completed her masters in Adolescent Psychotherapy in 2022 which underpins her particular interest in supporting the development of young people and their families.

 Bríd has previously held the role of Service Manager of the Kilkenny Rape Crisis Centre KASA from 2022 until January 2025.
+Bríd is also a trainer and a part-time lecturer in mental health.

 Contact Bríd Meighan: clinical.lead@communitytherapy.ie